A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Context and Relevance of This Work

 References \cite{VardoyanSwitchStochastic},\cite{DaiSwitchProtocols}, and \cite{ChandraScheduling} are all examples of stochastic analysis of a single quantum switch to characterize the scheduling policies that stabilize it.
 The physical model employed in these works is deeper, in that it accounts for purely quantum imperfections that we neglect, but their scope is somewhat narrower than ours because they all consider a single quantum switch that has to serve a set of users in a star-like configuration.

 More specifically relevant to our work, \cite{VasantamSwitch} and \cite{PanigrahySwitch} detail the application of Lyapunov stability theory to a quantum switch and the subsequent derivation of a throughput-optimal Max Weight \cite{Tassiulas} policy, much like it is done for the quadratic policies we propose.
 The key differences rely in the generality of our work, which applies to arbitrary topologies with multiple commodities, and in the fact that the cited papers model a switch as a single-hop queuing system dealing with entanglement requests, i.e.\@ requests arrive at the switch and are served after waiting in a queue.
+Here, we extend this idea by also keeping track of entangled qubit pairs (referred to as an \emph{ebit}\cite{wilde} hereafter) through a multi-hop queueing model: generation and usage of ebits are naturally modeled through simple enqueuing and dequeuing, while entanglement swapping operations entail simultaneous dequeuing from two parent queues and enqueuing in a child one.

-In our work, we add a complexity layer: together with the single-hop queuing model for the requests, we propose a multi-hop model for entangled pairs in quantum memories, modeling swapping as movement of pairs between queues.
-This new set of queues acts as a variable resource that the network must regulate according to a suitable scheduling policy.
+This new set of queues for ebits acts as a variable resource that the network must regulate according to a suitable scheduling policy.
+The two queuing models are described in more details in sec.\@ \ref{sec_sysdesc}.

-The usage of memory in our framework is physically similar to the Virtual Quantum Link idea first introduced in \cite{RoutingMemoriesWehnerKerenidis} and revisited in \cite{ChakrabortyDistributedRouting}\cite{DaiTowsleyScheduling}\cite{Pouryousef2022QON}: the introduction of memory at the nodes enables them to seek a balance between depleting their supply of entangled pairs for swapping and conserving it for future use or direct user consumption.
+The usage of memory in our framework is physically similar to the Virtual Quantum Link idea first introduced in \cite{RoutingMemoriesWehnerKerenidis} and revisited in \cite{ChakrabortyDistributedRouting, DaiTowsleyScheduling, Pouryousef2022QON}: the introduction of memory at the nodes enables them to seek a balance between depleting their supply of entangled pairs for swapping and conserving it for future use or direct user consumption.
 The deeper implication of this point is that the network is free to create intermediate links and store them: this leads to distributing pairs across a service route in a ``growing'' fashion, that both increases performance and removes the need for end-to-end link state information, while naturally adapting to a multi-hop queuing scenario.